KDE/kimageformats/README.md

 ## Plugin status

 The current implementation of a plugin may not be complete or may have limitations of various kinds.
 Typically the limitations are on maximum size and color depth.

 The various plugins are also limited by the formats natively supported by Qt.
 For example, native support for CMYK images is only available since Qt 6.8.

 ### HDR images

-HDR images are supported via floating point image formats from EXR, HDR, JXL, JXR, PFM and PSD plugins.
+HDR images are supported via floating point image formats from DDS, EXR, HDR, JXL, JXR, PFM and PSD plugins.
 It is important to note that in the past these plugins stripped away HDR information, returning SDR images.

 HDR images return R, G and B values ​​outside the range 0.0 - 1.0.
 While Qt painters handles HDR data correctly, some older programs may display strange artifacts if they do not use a tone mapping operator (or at least a clamp).
 This is not a plugin issue.

 ### Metadata